AMNESIA IS 2 CALM MINDS

 =========

 This set aims to be the defensive and supportive backbone of a team.
 This set is very good at switching into opposing Mewtwo and forcing paralysis.
 From there, Mewtwo can switch out to a physical attacker to try to force the opposing Mewtwo out.
-If the opposing Mewtwo has Amnesia, you should generally switch to Mew right after paralyzing it.
-If Mewtwo used Thunder Wave as the opposing Mewtwo used Amnesia, then Mew came in on a second Amnesia, Mew is able to use Swords Dance then Explosion.
-Even if the opposing Mewtwo switched out, it is now paralyzed and lost its boosts, making it much easier for teammates to handle.
-If Mew switches in on an attack, it can use Soft-Boiled until the opposing Mewtwo fully paralyzes then proceed to boost.
+If the opposing Mewtwo has Amnesia, you should generally switch to a teammate with Self-Destruct or Explosion right after paralyzing it.
+Even if the opposing Mewtwo switches out to predict the explosion, it is now paralyzed and lost its boosts, making it much easier for teammates to handle.

 [SET]